 6) When the design is approved, you will be notified by a message.
 Return to the craft guild office, and DESIGN <#> PAY FEE to pay the approval fee so you can begin crafting it.

 Once you have attained Transcendent skill in jewelcrafting, you will have the ability to make up to ten of your jewelcraft designs permanent by doing DESIGN <#> PERMANENCE <ON|OFF>.

 LUSTER <jewelry> WITH RETURNING

-While standing in a jewelry shop, one may add permanence to their jewelry, causing it to never decay.
-You can also add returning to it, causing the jewelry to return to your inventory if lost.
+You can add returning to it, causing the jewelry to return to your inventory if lost.